Creamy Cheesecake Cherry Smoothie

-Cherry Cheesecake Smoothie lets you indulge in the rich, sweet flavors of a favorite dessert without all the calories.
+Cherry Cheesecake Smoothie lets you indulge in the rich, sweet flavors of a favorite dessert in a lighter way.
 If you love cherry smoothie recipes, you’ll go crazy for this delightfully creamy and pretty-in-pink version as a healthy breakfast, snack, or dessert.
 Plus it is naturally gluten free!

 Just down the road from us is a big farm.
 From spring through summer, they have rotating banners.

 It starts with “Pick Your Own Strawberries”.
 Then it moves on to “Pick Your Own Blackberries”.
 Next is “Pick Your Own Blueberries”.
 And somewhere in between is “Pick Your Own Cherries”.